tiepdotme/lisacharlotterost.github.io/_posts/2016-10-19-election-map.md

 That last map really made me think about stereotypes; about red states and blue states.
 When I look at New York or California on an electoral college map, I see states in which everybody will vote for Clinton.
 When I look at Wyoming or Alabama, I see states in which everybody will vote for Trump.
 On the map, these states are bright blue and bright red. **And I’m afraid that these maps can have a huge negative influence on our collective stereotypes.**

 Turns out, the image of the US is not that simplified as we want it to be.
 We should be aware that there are lots of Trump voters in the most democratic states, and lots of Clinton voters in the most republican ones.
-We can't just put the whole state population in one box and put a red or blue label on it.
+We can't just put a whole state population in one box and put a red or blue label on it.

 Red states are not as red as we think.
 And blue states are not as blue as we think.